Rancho Peñasquitos Library

 Impact Fee Changes

-Effective July 1, 2013, Regional Transportation Congestion Improvement Program Fees (RTCIP) will increase 2% and FY2014 Facilities Benefit Assessments (PDF) rates will adjust according to applicable index.
+Effective July 1, 2014, Regional Transportation Congestion Improvement Program Fees (RTCIP) will increase 2%, Development Impact Fees will increase 4.35%, and Facilities Benefit Assessments (PDF) will adjust according to applicable index.

 Facilities Benefit Assessments (FBA)